 What is a hip to gable loft conversion?

-A hip to gable conversion, is where the “hip”, usual the third slope of the roof, and extend this out to be the same as the rest of the roof.
+A hip to gable conversion, is where the “hip”, usually the third slope of the roof, and extend this out to be the same as the rest of the roof.
 You get hipped roofs on detached and semi-detached and end terrace properties.

 Why have a hip to gable conversion?

-In most cases you don’t need planning permission, as a hip to gable loft conversion falls within ‘permitted development’, unless of course you live a conservation area.
+In most cases you don’t need planning permission, as a hip to gable loft conversion falls within ‘permitted development’, unless of course you live in a conservation area.
 For more information about planning permission and building regulations, please visit our planning permission help guide.